-Kayak in prime whale and wildlife habitat along the Haro Strait, bordering the west side of San Juan Island and Vancouver Island.
-Traverse the waters of migrating salmon and keep your eyes peeled for eagles, whales, seals, porpoises, and other wildlife that follow our keystone species of the Pacific Northwest.
-Your guide will prepare lunch as you look out on the Olympic Mountains and explore the driftwood beaches of Limekiln State Park.
+Kayak in prime marine wildlife habitat along the Haro Strait, bordering the west side of San Juan Island and Vancouver Island.
+Traverse the waters of migrating salmon and keep your eyes peeled for eagles, seals, porpoises, and other wildlife that follow our keystone species of the Pacific Northwest.
+You'll stop for a lunch break with a view of the Olympic Mountains and explore the driftwood beaches of Limekiln State Park.
+Find out more about our trip below and we hope to see you on your next San Juan Island Kayak Tour!

-We’ll meet you at 10:30 AM (10:45 AM in the shoulder season) at the ferry landing in Friday Harbor.
+We’ll meet you at 10:45 AM at the ferry landing in Friday Harbor.
 Enjoy a scenic drive to our launch site at San Juan County Park on the west side of San Juan Island and learn about the natural history of the archipelago from your guide along the way.
 After a thorough dry land orientation covering paddling technique, safety and boat handling, we’ll get out on the water!

-We’ll kayak for about an hour and a half heading south along the coastline of San Juan Island in the Haro Strait, which lies in the migratory path of Chinook salmon, the main food source of our endangered Southern Resident orcas.
+We’ll kayak heading south along the coastline of San Juan Island in the Haro Strait, which lies in the migratory path of Chinook salmon, the main food source of our endangered Southern Resident orcas.
 While looking for whales, we’ll paddle past the picturesque lighthouse and historic lime kilns of Lime Kiln State Park.

-After refueling on shore, we’ll paddle another hour to hour and a half, exploring the rocky shores and eventually arriving back at San Juan County Park.
-After a sublime day of sea kayaking along the west side of San Juan Island, viewing the “wonders of the universe,” we’ll get you back to Friday Harbor between 4:30 and 5:30 PM, in time to catch the evening ferry back to Anacortes or grab a bite in town.
+After refueling on shore, we’ll explore the rocky shores and eventually arriving back at San Juan County Park.
+After a sublime day of sea kayaking along the west side of San Juan Island, enjoying scenic vistas, seeing wildlife large and small, and talking about the islands history, we’ll get you back to Friday Harbor between 4:45 and 5:15 PM, in time to catch the evening ferry back to Anacortes or grab a bite in town.

 The OO crew couldn't have been more professional and prepared from the moment they picked us up at Friday Harbor through the launch and landing.
 It was beyond expectations and worth every penny.Brian